gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 Regular convolution with same padding will be used in 1x1 convolution layer and it includes batch normalization with the ReLU activation function also.

+A 1x1 convolution simply maps an input pixel with all it's channels to an output pixel, not looking at anything around itself.
+It is often used to reduce the number of depth channels, since it is often very slow to multiply volumes with extremely large depths.

 ```python
 def conv2d_batchnorm(input_layer, filters, kernel_size=3, strides=1):
     output_layer = layers.Conv2D(filters=filters, kernel_size=kernel_size, strides=strides,